oblivia-simplex/Narrativity/1_joyce.md

 variation.
 My models for this were in the refrain structures of folk-song, often mediated through the likes of Yeats or Lorca, and in the interplay of stasis and movement in Chinese parallel verse.
-I was forced to recognize, however, that the \'lyric\' mode which I practiced was quite as prone to exclude the incoherent world as was the mannered narrative I so distrusted.
+I was forced to recognize, however, that the 'lyric' mode which I practiced was quite as prone to exclude the incoherent world as was the mannered narrative I so distrusted.
 I had also encountered Cage for a second time, and with more understanding of how the play of